Learn to Lead

 Got questions?

-The online workshop is once a month online on a Friday morning between 9.30 and 11.30am.
+The online workshop is once a month online on a Friday morning between 9.30 and 11.30am Sydney time.

-Learn to Lead is $250 per person.
+Learn to Lead is $200 per person.
 If the cost is a problem, please reach out and we’ll see how we can help.
-You also receive 50% off your National Conference ticket.
+Participants get 25% off a National Conference ticket.

-If your trainer doesn’t know what Learn to Lead is and has lots of questions, we are happy to organise a call with Derek Hanna, Director of Church Planting at Reach Australia, to discuss the program.
+If your trainer doesn’t know what Learn to Lead is and has lots of questions, we are happy to organise a call with Pete Hughes to discuss the program.
 Send them this webpage and fill out the contact form so we can get in touch.

 All the sessions will be recorded and you can be sent a link to watch the workshop afterwards.
 We strongly encourage you to make every effort to attend the workshop live, especially so you can partake in the Q&A sessions and other discussions.